modernish/modernish/README.md

 Creates one or more unique temporary files, directories or named pipes, atomically (i.e. avoiding race conditions) and with safe permissions.
-The path name(s) are stored in $REPLY and optionally written to stdout.
+The path name(s) are stored in `REPLY` and optionally written to stdout.

 Usage: `mktemp` [ `-dFsQCt` ] [ *template* ... ]